cloakdkiller/rubix-vwap-oracle/README.md

 *if the UI is experiencing significant load, a seperate instance of the oracle process could be created, with blockchain submission functionality disabled.*

 ##### Running the app
-- From the project root directory `docker-compose up --build`
+- From the project root directory `pm2 start ecosystem.config.js`
+- Configure this service to run at system startup `pm2 save`

 # API
 There is a basic REST API, which allows querying values in the local DB.